 A: The Phoenix Police Department deploys Photo Enforcement Vans at or around schools throughout the City.
-Each van is staffed by an operator, who is visually observing each violation.
 The vans are setup with sophisticated radar equipment that monitors vehicle speeds as traffic approaches and passes the van.
 If a vehicle is exceeding the posted speed, the radar equipment signals the cameras to take a picture of the vehicle as it approaches the enforcement van and a second image as it goes past the van.
 The incident is also recorded by a streaming video camera.
 These images document the driver, vehicle, and license plate of the vehicle that the operator observes.
 The Phoenix Police Department reviews each incident before a complaint is issued.
 The complaint will contain images of the vehicle, the license plate, and the driver.

 Q: Are Photo Enforcement Programs effective?